Golden Globes: 10 things to know, from Chadwick Boseman’s posthumous award to the Rudy Giuliani jokes

 The show paid tribute — in multiple ways — to first responders

-The Globes were largely audience-less, but they made a special exception for a small group of first responders, who sat at socially distant tables and wore masks.
+The Globes were largely audience-less, but they made a special exception for a small group of first responders, who sat at socially distanced tables and wore masks.

 “Normally, this room is full of celebrities.
-But tonight, our audience on both coasts is made up of smoking hot first responders and essential workers,” Fey said.
+But tonight, our audience on both coasts is made up of smoking-hot first responders and essential workers,” Fey said.
 “We are so grateful for the work that you do, and that you’re here so that the celebrities can stay safely at home.”

 A few medical workers received extra screen time during a prerecorded comedy bit in which celebrities FaceTimed them for medical advice.
 One diagnosed Lin-Manuel Miranda with “Schitt’s Creek,” after the “Hamilton” creator said he had an ailment that has been “going around Canada for a while, but people have only caught it here in the last year or so.”